-On completion of the drilling phase, or prior to testing, circulation runs will be conducted to remove residual muds or debris from the drilling using fresh water or brine.
+On completion of the drilling phase, or prior to testing, circulation runs will be conducted to remove residual muds or debris from the drilling using a clean fluid, as shown in the chemical inventory.
 The waste from the circulation run will be managed at surface using the same techniques as the drilling phase.